gerbera/gerbera/doc/config-transcode.rst

     * Optional

     Defines the DLNA profile string of the transcoding source.
 If set, only files with the DLNA profile are transcoded.
-See `Import section <https://docs.gerbera.io/en/stable/config-import.html?#contenttype-dlnaprofile>`_ how to determine the profile.
+    See :ref:`Import section <contenttype-dlnaprofile>` how to determine the profile.

     ::